tambeta/scripts/README.md

 * `-c filename` - dump stream to `filename` instead of opening in VLC
 * `-a` - use alternative (fallback) stream

-__Note:__ If you do decide to try out this script, keep in mind that it requires advanced knowledge of network configuration to set up.
-Broadly, you need to a) spoof a set-top box's MAC address to the desired network interface, b) set up the multicast route (`route add -net 224.0.0.0 netmask 240.0.0.0 dev interface_name`) c) force your system to use IGMPv2 d) add an `iptables` rule to accept multicast packets, if using the firewall.
+__Note:__ This script possibly requires one or more of the following to use: a) spoof a set-top box's MAC address to the desired network interface, b) set up the multicast route (`route add -net 224.0.0.0 netmask 240.0.0.0 dev interface_name`) c) force your system to use IGMPv2 d) add an `iptables` rule to accept multicast packets, if using the firewall.
 Please do not contact me about troubleshooting your network configuration.

 ## eesti/r2get.py